 Brain scans reveal that when coloring, different areas of our two cerebral hemispheres are activated.
-Dr. Stan Rodski, a neuropsychologist who also happens to be the author of his own line of adult coloring books, says that coloring elicits a relaxing mindset, similar to what you would achieve through meditation.
-Like mediation, coloring allows us to switch off our brains from other thoughts and focus on the moment rather than worrying about what did or did not / may or may not happen.
+Dr. Stan Rodski, a neuropsychologist who also happens to be the author of his own line of adult coloring books, says that coloring elicits a relaxing mindset.
+Similar to what you would achieve through meditation.
+Like mediation, coloring allows us to switch off our brains.
+Other thoughts vanish and we focus on the moment., a

 Concentration calms the mind

 Dr. Joel Pearson, a brain scientist at the University of New South Wales in Australia theorizes a different explanation for the therapeutic effect: Concentrating on coloring an image may facilitate the replacement of negative thoughts and images with pleasant ones.
 “You have to look at the shape and its size, you have to look at the edges, and you have to pick a color.
 These activities occupy the same parts of the brain that stop anxiety-related mental imagery from happening.”
 In the simplest of terms, coloring has a scientifically recognized de-stressing effect.

 So, if you are parenting or “babysitting” an anxious, unruly adult in need of a soothing distraction, grab a few markers and sit them down with a coloring book.
 It’s scientifically proven to replace the stress of adult life with childlike happiness.